Need to talk? Call 1800 882 436.

 • fever

-Sometimes the first sign of an infection is a faint prickly sensation when you pass urine.
-If the infection is more advanced and has moved up to the kidneys, you may also experience fever with a particularly high temperature, back pain and vomiting.
+If the infection has moved to the kidneys, you may also have a high fever, back pain and vomiting.

 What are the common causes of UTIs?

 Your urinary tract is normally free of bacteria.
 If bacteria enter the tract and multiply, they can cause a UTI.
-There are several factors that increase the risk of developing an infection:
+Some reasons that increase your risk of developing an infection include:

-• Being sexually active increases the risk of bacteria moving around the genital area and entering the urinary tract
+• being sexually active more than 3 time a week, which increases the risk of bacteria moving around the genital area and entering the urinary tract

-• Women with diabetes are at increased risk of developing a UTI since the sugar in their urine may cause bacteria to multiply
+• having diabetes, as the sugar in your urine may cause bacteria to multiply

-During pregnancy, many changes occur in your body that increase your risk of developing a UTI, including changes to the make-up of your urine and immune system.
-As your baby grows, there is also an increase in the pressure on your bladder, which can reduce the flow of your urine and lead to an infection.
+During pregnancy, changes that occur in your body will increase your risk of getting a UTI, including changes to your urine and immune system.
+As your baby grows, there is also increased pressure on your bladder, which can reduce the flow of your urine and lead to an infection.
+The tubes that take urine from the kidney to the bladder (ureters) get wider, which makes it easier for bacteria to get to the kidneys.

 Is there a risk to my baby?